Strategy

 Updates

-The HPSC acquired a UBC Scholar to conduct initial research on workforce attraction.
-It will be available for public reading soon.
+We acquired a UBC Scholar to conduct initial research on workforce attraction.
+The report can be viewed here.
+The HPSC will consult advisory groups on next steps.

 Action